 He was immersed in paleontology and passionately driven to argue for a divinely inspired momentum towards a cosmogenesis and ultimately to an omega point.

-This is a mix of science, natural theology and supernatural theology.
+This is a mix of science, and natural theology.
 Paleontology is science.
-The rise of complexity and the biosphere are natural theology.
-Cosmogenesis and the Omega point are supernatural theology.
+The rise of complexity, the biosphere, cosmogenesis, and the omega point are natural theology.

 He does not directly affirm human participation in creation.
 He does affirm that humans are moving towards the omega point without discussing a method for humans to follow to get there.